Raghupathi Surya Prakash

 Raghupathi Surya Prakash Rao Naidu (1901–1956), popularly known as R. S. Prakash, was an Indian film director, producer, and cinematographer.
 He was one of the pioneers of Indian cinema.
 He was the first director of Telugu cinema.
 He shot, developed and edited all his early films.

 Along with his father, Raghupathi Venkaiah Naidu, he produced Bhishma Pratigya in 1921 — generally considered to be the first Telugu feature film.
 Prakash directed the film and also played the title role of Bhishma.
 Later, he directed several silent and sound films till the 1950s.

 Early life

-Raghupathi Surya Prakash Rao Naidu was born in 1901 in Madras in a Telugu-speaking Kapu family.
+Raghupathi Surya Prakash Rao Naidu was born in 1901 in Madras in a Telugu-speaking telaga family.
 His father was Raghupathi Venkaiah Naidu, a film pioneer regarded as the "father of Telugu cinema".

-Surya Prakash's ancestors served as Subedars in Madras Army and East Indian Company Army since its inception i.e. late 17th century.
+Surya Prakash's ancestors are telaga balija naidu's who served as Subedars in Madras Army and East Indian Company Army since its inception i.e. late 17th century.

 Venkaiah Naidu started film exhibition in South India around 1910 and built the first movie theatre in Madras in 1914.
 Surya Prakash was educated by Christian missionaries in Vepery.